 Speak to an attorney for a free consultation

 Insurance carriers and at-fault parties do not want you to speak to an attorney, which is exactly why you should do so.
 Most Miami personal injury lawyers offer free initial consultations.
-At Flanagan Personal Injury & Wrongful Death Law, we guarantee a free consultation for your case so we can plan your next steps forward together.
+At Flanagan Personal Injury & Wrongful Death Law Firm, P.A., we guarantee a free consultation for your case so we can plan your next steps forward together.

 What compensation can I recover?